pixelhandler/blog-api/README.md

 * `bundle exec rake db:setup`
 * See the seeds file to create resources for a post, author, and user

+### Seeds

+Copy the db/seeds.example.rb and add records for an user, author and posts

 ## Tests